amraboelela/swift/docs/Android.md

 || exit 1
 ```

-And:
+And change

 ```
 for f in libicudata libicutest libicui18n libicuio libicule libiculx libicutu libicuuc; do
 ```

-To:
+To

 ```
 for f in libicudataswift libicutestswift libicui18nswift libicuioswift libiculeswift libiculxswift libicutuswift libicuucswift; do
 ```

-- Then run `build.sh`.
+Then run `build.sh`

 ```
 $ ./build.sh
 ```

-- Confirm that the build script created `armeabi-v7a/icu/source/i18n` and
+Confirm that the build script created `armeabi-v7a/icu/source/i18n` and
    `armeabi-v7a/icu/source/common` directories within your
    `libiconv-libicu-android` directory.